lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@part1`
 - **Mixed effects**:
-    - Has "fixed" and "random" terms
+    - Has "fixed" (population-level) and "random" (individual-level) terms
-    - Used with multiple measures on same "unit" (e.g. over time)
+    - Used with multiple measures on same "statistical unit" (e.g. person over time)

 &nbsp;